martin-ng/Stockify/README.md

 ## Technologies

 * Node: JavaScript runtime environment.
-Node's asynchronous, non-blocking, and single-threaded nature allows requests to be processed without blocking the tread.
+Node's asynchronous, non-blocking, and single-threaded nature allows requests to be processed without blocking the main-tread.
 In addition to Node's clustering module, this makes Node-based web applications highly scalable.

 * Express: Framework built on top of node to create RESTful APIs and additional middleware.

 * React: JavaScript library to keep the UI and state in sync through its virtual DOM.

-* Redux: State management library that allows the app to scale due to uni-directional data flow paradigm.
+* Redux: State management library that allows the app to scale due to bypass React's uni-directional data flow limitation.

 * PostgreSQL: Open-source relational database with ACID transactions, optimal for financial related applications that require consistency.